- Extinction Live

-“Let’s start with this one, K-9,” she says finally breaking the long silence.
+“Let’s start with this one, K-9,” she says, playfully, finally breaking the long silence.

-“Why do you want me to see this?
+“Why do you want me to see this one?
 We have the evidence of what happened lying all around us,” I query.

 “Yes, I know, but I thought it would be helpful for you to see exactly how they treated one another in their final moments,” she replies, snarkily.

-Lexie uses my arm extensions to remove one of the topmost memory sticks and inserts them into a slot that gobbles it up and swallows it down into the cabinet.
+Lexie uses my arm extensions to remove one of the topmost memory sticks and inserts it into a slot that gobbles it up and swallows it down into the cabinet.

 A video screen emerges from the front of the cabinet and the video she selected begins to play.